Old Testament Survey

 - Study the three main characters in the book of Ruth and briefly summarize each below:

 - ANSWER: Prior to finding her kinsman redeemer, Naomi was always negative and pessimistic toward God.
 She and Ruth were both widowed and hoped to find a better life in Bethlehem.
 Her negativity and pessimism departed at the moment she found her kinsman redeemer.

 - ANSWER: A woman of gentleness and faith who cared for Naomi and willingly worked in gleaning the fields to provide for both of them.
 She trusted in the Lord to provide for her, and she saw in Boaz a man sent by God to redeem her and Naomi and a man with which she wanted to spend the rest of her life.

 - ANSWER: In Boaz, we see a prosperous, righteous, and educated man who followed God’s law and lived a life that brought respect on him and his family.
 He was also a man who knew the ways of the world and the ways of the community.
 He openly welcomed the stranger Ruth, went out of his way to provide for her and Naomi, and was careful to both allow the will of God to work in his life, and to seek God’s will through the normal customs of the times.

-We praise God this week for sending us Jesus as our kinsman redeemer.
+We praise God for sending us Jesus as our kinsman redeemer.
 He has saved us and now cares for us in this world and is building an eternal home for us.
 What a blessing!
 Have a great week everyone and tell anyone you can about Jesus -- you never know what will happen.

 Thanks for studying with us.